-It is worth noting though, whichever approach is used (explicitly defining all endpoints in the connection string or having it discovered via the DNS SRV service name), the connection URL is only ever used for bootstrapping a client application to the database cluster, when the client first starts or when it later needs to restart.
-On start-up, the client uses the connection endpoint list to attempt to attach to any member of the cluster, and in fact, all but one of the endpoints could be incorrect and a successful cluster connection will still be achieved.
+It is worth noting though, whichever approach is used (explicitly defining all endpoints in the connection string or having it discovered via the DNS SRV service name), the connection URL seed list is only ever used for bootstrapping a client application to the database cluster, when the client first starts or when it later needs to restart.
+On start-up, the client uses the connection seed list to attempt to attach to any member of the cluster, and in fact, all but one of the endpoints could be incorrect and a successful cluster connection will still be achieved.
 Once the initial connection is made, the true cluster member endpoint list is dynamically and continuously shared between the cluster and the client at runtime.
 This enables the client to continue operating against the database even if the members of the database cluster change locations or identities over time.
 For example, after a year of a database cluster and application continuously running, there could be the need to increase database capacity by dynamically rotating the database hosts to new higher processing capacity machines.
 This all happens dynamically and the already running client application automatically becomes aware and leverages the new hosts without downtime and without needing to consult the connection string again.
 If the client application restarts though, it will need to read the updated connection string to be able to bootstrap a connection back up to the database cluster.

 In the rest of this post we will explore some of the ways initial client connectivity issues can be diagnosed and resolved when using DNS SRV based connection URLs.
 For reference, Joe Drumgoole provides a great explanation about how DNS SRV records work more generally, and how MongoDB drivers and tools can leverage these.

 Naive Connectivity Diagnosis